Model-agnostic search of gravitational wave echoes in LVK data: LVK data analysis pipeline

 \section{LVK data analysis pipeline}

 Observational detector data are neither strictly stationary nor Gaussian.
 Our study focuses on signals with durations of order $\mathcal{O}(10)-\mathcal{O}(100)$\,s; over such intervals, the strain data can be considered approximately stationary.
 The dominant non-Gaussian effects typically originate from narrow spectral lines caused by instrumental or environmental disturbances.
 These lines can mimic the characteristic long-lived \acp{QNM} associated with echoes, owing to the similarity between the Lorentzian line profile in Eq.~(\ref{eq:abshf}) and typical instrumental line shapes~\cite{Ren:2021xbe,LSC:2018vzm,LIGO:2024kkz,LIGOScientific:2025snk}.
 In Ref.~\cite{Ren:2021xbe}, using the old likelihood function in Eq.~(\ref{eq:oldlnL})---which discards all phase information---we found that instrumental lines in O1 data produced a long tail of noise outliers in the background distribution.
 Nevertheless, most of these outliers can be efficiently removed by notching out a small number of the strongest instrumental lines in the catalogs.
 With the new likelihood in Eq.~(\ref{eq:newlnL}), which retains relative phase information, we expect the search to be less susceptible to contamination by instrumental lines.
 The reason is that the phase variation of most instrumental lines is likely to differ considerably from the signal model in Eq.~(\ref{eq:arghf}); therefore, coherent combination of nearby frequency bins would lead to substantial cancellation, provided the frequency resolution is sufficiently high.
-However, because the new likelihood reduces to the old one in the low resolution limit---a situation typical in practical searches---and because some lines may still be captured due to coincidental phase similarity or random noise fluctuations, we continue to apply notch filtering in the present analysis.
-It is worth noting that later observing runs contain significantly fewer instrumental lines than O1, making the list of lines to be notched quite minimal.
+However, as discussed below Eq.~(\ref{eq:oldlnL}), the new likelihood reduces exactly to the old one when a resonance peak contains only one frequency bin, and Eq.~(\ref{eq:oldlnL}) remains a good approximation when a resonance is unresolved or only weakly resolved.
+Moreover, some lines may still be captured due to coincidental phase similarity or random noise fluctuations.
+We therefore continue to apply notch filtering in the present analysis.
+It is worth noting that later observing runs contain significantly fewer instrumental lines than O1.
+As a result, in the frequency band relevant to the present search, the number of dominant lines that actually need to be notched is typically only of order a few.